shunjilin/15PuzzleExternalMemorySearch/README.md

 ```

 ## Disclaimer
 This has only been tested on a linux system.
-Furthermore, the use of mmap in
-A*-IDD requires a POSIX-compliant operating system.
+Furthermore, the use of mmap in A*-IDD requires a POSIX-compliant operating
+system.
+Requires boost/multiprecision/miller_rabin for primality testing in A*-IDD.

 ## References
 + Burns, E. A.; Hatem, M.; Leighton, M. J.; and Ruml, W. 2012.
 Implementing